FObersteiner/gosyncit/README.md

 # gosyncit

-The aim of this project is to explore file handling in go, alongside a cobra/viper-based CLI.
-Only a very basic file system abstraction is used.
-Functionality for the local file system is extended by a platform-independent tool to mirror files via SFTP (e.g. no rsync available on the SFTP server).
-Anyways, let's go sync it.
+The aim of this project is to explore directory mirror / sync in go, alongside a cobra/viper-based CLI.
+Since v0.0.13 extended by a platform-independent tool to mirror / sync files via SFTP (e.g. no rsync available on the SFTP server).

 ## installation

-This assumes the [go toolchain](https://go.dev) to be installed:
+Assumes the [go toolchain](https://go.dev) to be installed:

 ```sh
 go install github.com/FObersteiner/gosyncit@latest